-Many have asked how the Arboretum created Illumination, our first-ever lights event.
-To bring our vision to life, the Arboretum partnered with top lighting design firm Lightswitch, a company that’s created lighting experiences for institutions around the world, including Virgin Galactic and the 75th Anniversary of the Golden Gate Bridge.
-We sat down with John Featherstone, Founder and Principal at Lightswitch to give our readers an inside look at the creation of this exhibition.
+Many have asked how the Arboretum created Illumination, our first light-centric event.
+To bring our vision to life, the Arboretum partnered with top lighting design firm Lightswitch, a company that’s created lighting experiences for institutions around the world, including Virgin Galactic and the 75th anniversary of the Golden Gate Bridge.
+We sat down with John Featherstone, founder and principal at Lightswitch, to give our readers an inside look at the creation of this exhibition.

 Q: How did this project start?

-JF: Gerry Donnelly, President and CEO at The Morton Arboretum, Sue Wagner, Vice President of Education and Information Services, and a few others from The Morton Arboretum came to us over a year ago with a vision of creating a unique visitor experience, and that was a big trigger for us, as we didn’t want to do the same thing as other Chicago institutions.
+JF: Gerry Donnelly, president and CEO at The Morton Arboretum, Sue Wagner, vice president of education and information services, and a few others from The Morton Arboretum came to us in 2012 with a vision of creating a unique visitor experience, and that was a big trigger for us, as we didn’t want to do the same thing as other Chicago institutions.
 We love to work with the kind of client who comes to us and says they want something different – and that’s what we found with The Morton Arboretum.
 And it didn’t hurt that the Arboretum is such an established and respected Chicago institution.
 Considering those two factors, it was essentially a double win for Lightswitch.

 Q: How is Illumination different from other wintertime lights events?

 JF: We use a lot of interactive technology that draws you in and engages you with the trees in novel ways.
-For example, at several points we use something called a Leap Motion Sensor that uses software custom designed for the Arboretum by a company called Flow Studio, based in the Czech Republic.
-These are the elements where you can wave your hand over the sensor to change the image on the trees, almost like a video game.
-Through these experiences, visitors’ input and influence are modifying their environment in many different ways.
+These are the elements where you can use a simple control to change the image on the trees, almost like a video game or make the trees change colors with the wave of your hand.
+Through these experiences, visitors’ input and influence are modifying their environment in unique ways.
+This year, Illumination will also feature vivid lights synchronized to the the classical music of the world-renowned Chicago Symphony Orchestra.
 It’s not twinkle lights on trees, and it’s not Santa riding on a sleigh outlined in rope light; rather it’s something you see that engages you in a path of discovery.

-Q: More than 500 LED lighting fixtures are used in Illumination.
+Q: Fifty acres of vibrant LED lights emcompass Illumination.
 How did you come up with the lighting layout and the different elements?

 Q: The color scheme of Illumination features bright pinks, blues and greens – not your typical holiday colors.
 Why did you go with the colors you did?